IBM-Cloud/insurance-bot-ios/README.md

 1. Get the dependencies

   ```
-  carthage update
+  carthage update --platform iOS --no-use-binaries
   ```

 1. Open XCode project `insurance-mobile.xcodeproj`

-1. Edit `insurance-mobile/configureMe.plist` and replace the `url` property with the location where you deployed the `insurance-bot` app.
+1. Edit `insurance-mobile/configureMe.plist` and replace the `default_api_host` property with the location where you deployed the `insurance-bot` app.

 1. Run the app